Will I require a consultation?

 How long does it take?

 A minimum of two sessions is required for most clients.
-Sometimes three sessions is required for those in cases such as very oily skin types, thicker skin, or scarring from previous work.
+Sometimes three sessions is required for cases such as very oily skin types, thicker skin, or scarring from previous work.

 Three hours is allocated for the first session, this includes up to one hour to finalise the stencil and make any changes.